-But on the second day of filming -this was Meryl’s first movie ever- their characters had to have a verbal fight, and Dustin decided to slap Meryl.
+But on the second day of filming -this was one of Meryl’s first movies- their characters had to have a verbal fight, and Dustin decided to slap Meryl.
 He did not slap Meryl’s character, he truly hit Meryl.
-It was not in the script, and it was not so the slap would end up in the film; he just wanted to upset Meryl before their argument began.
+It was not in the script, and it was not so the slap would end up in the film; he just wanted Meryl to be angry before their argument began.

 Then, a few moments later, he went for the kill.
 Meryl’s boyfriend had just died, and Dustin whispered his name to Meryl so she would get more emotional.
-(Here is the scene in which all of that went down.)
+(Here is the scene in which all of that happened.)

 And this was only the second day of shooting.
-Dustin kept up this behavior throughout the production and with all the actors.
+Dustin kept up this behavior and with all the actors.

-He was so mean to the actress playing his neighbour, that she started stuttering during her lines.
+He was so mean to the actress playing his neighbor, that she started stuttering during her lines.
 That got her fired.